-A description of the risks affecting our business and activities appears under the heading "Risks and Uncertainties" in our Management's Discussion and Analysis on pages 34 to 36 of our 2011 Annual Report, which pages are incorporated by reference into this Annual Information Form.
-Our Annual Report is available on SEDAR (www.sedar.com).
+A description of the risks affecting our business and activities appears under the heading "Risks and Uncertainties" on pages 15 to 17 of our Management's Discussion and Analysis for the seven-month fiscal year ended December 31, 2011, which pages are incorporated by reference into this Annual Information Form.
+The Management's Discussion and Analysis is available on SEDAR (www.sedar.com).